katasec/tableio/readme.md

 `tableio` helps with quick proto-typing in persisting structs into a database.
 Only tested with Mysql and PostgreSQL

-## Define a struct
+## Define your structs

-Create a structs to represent the data you want to persist:
+Create structs to represent the data you want to persist:

 ```go
 type Address struct {